-1. Guidelines and principles
+1. Guidelines and principles:

-The South African (SA) dairy Industry is a signatory to the FAO-IDF Dairy Declaration of Rotterdam1 which endorses the UN 2030 Agenda for Sustainable Development2 in so far as it guides sustainable development from a social, environmental, economic and health perspective.
+The South African (SA) dairy Industry is a signatory to the FAO-IDF Dairy Declaration of Rotterdam which endorses the UN 2030 Agenda for Sustainable Development in so far as it guides sustainable development from a social, environmental, economic and health perspective.
 The Declaration highlights the following:

-- The vital role of dairy for food security and poverty reduction and the important livelihood and development opportunities for family farmers, small holders and pastoralists. - The critical contribution the industry makes toward ensuring balanced, nutritious and healthy foods, countries' economies, income and employment; in the management of terrestrial ecosystems, and the need to address environmental degradation, climate change and biodiversity. - The diversity of dairy production systems and dairy breeds, contexts and priorities. - The need for continuous and open dialogue and joint actions at all levels.
+- The vital role of dairy for food security and poverty reduction and the important livelihood and development opportunities for family farmers, small holders and pastoralists. - The critical contribution the industry makes toward ensuring balanced, nutritious and healthy foods, countries' economies, income and employment, and in the management of terrestrial ecosystems and the need to address environmental degradation, climate change and biodiversity. - The diversity of dairy production systems and dairy breeds, contexts and priorities. - The need for continuous and open dialogue and joint actions at all levels.

-The SA dairy industry is a member of the Dairy Sustainability Framework (DSF)3 whose vision aligns with the Rotterdam Declaration, and states that it is: "A vibrant dairy sector committed to continuously improving its ability to provide safe and nutritious products from healthy cattle, while preserving natural resources and ensuring decent livelihoods across the industry".
+The SA dairy industry is a member of the Dairy Sustainability Framework (DSF) and has committed to the 'Pathways to Dairy Net Zero', which is a specific initiative by the GDP to reduce GHG.
+The DRF's vision aligns with the Rotterdam Declaration, and states: "A vibrant dairy sector is committed to continuously improving its ability to provide safe and nutritious products from healthy cattle, while preserving natural resources and ensuring decent livelihoods across the industry".
 The DSF focuses on 11 key globally accepted dairy sustainability criteria.
 Each criterion has an indicator on which the DSF reports on an aggregated basis for the global dairy value chain.
 The criteria with their respective goals are:

-- Greenhouse gas emissions (GHG): GHG emissions across the full value chain are quantified and reduced through all economically viable mechanisms. - Soil nutrients: Nutrient application is managed to minimize impacts on water and air, while maintaining and enhancing soil quality. - Waste: Waste generation is minimized and, where unavoidable, waste is re-used and recycled. - Water: Water availability, as well as water quality, is managed responsibly throughout the dairy value chain. - Soil: Soil quality and retention is proactively managed and enhanced to ensure optimal productivity. - Biodiversity: Direct and indirect biodiversity risks and opportunities are understood, and strategies to maintain or enhance it are established. - Market development: Participants along the dairy value chain are able to build economically viable businesses through the development of transparent and effective markets. - Rural economies: The dairy sector contributes to the resilience and economic viability of farmers and rural communities. - Working conditions: Across the dairy value chain, workers operate in a safe environment, and their rights are respected and promoted.
+- Greenhouse gas emissions (GHG): GHG emissions across the full value chain are quantified and reduced through all economically viable mechanisms. - Soil nutrients: Nutrient application is managed to minimize impacts on water and air, while maintaining and enhancing soil quality. - Waste: Waste generation is minimized and, where unavoidable, waste is re-used and recycled. - Water: Water availability, as well as water quality, is managed responsibly throughout the dairy value chain. - Soil: Soil quality and retention is proactively managed and enhanced to ensure optimal productivity. - Biodiversity: Direct and indirect biodiversity risks and opportunities are understood, and strategies to maintain or enhance it are established.

-- Product safety & quality: The integrity and transparency of the dairy supply chain is safeguarded, so as to ensure the optimal nutrition, quality and safety of products. - Animal care: Dairy animals are treated with care and are free from hunger and thirst, discomfort, pain, injury and disease, fear and distress, and are able to engage in relatively normal patterns of animal behaviour.
+- Market development: Participants along the dairy value chain are able to build economically viable businesses through the development of transparent and effective markets. - Rural economies: The dairy sector contributes to the resilience and economic viability of farmers and rural communities. - Working conditions: Across the dairy value chain, workers operate in a safe environment, and their rights are respected and promoted. - Product safety & quality: The integrity and transparency of the dairy supply chain is safeguarded, so as to ensure the optimal nutrition, quality and safety of products. - Animal care: Dairy animals are treated with care and are free from hunger and thirst, discomfort, pain, injury and disease, fear and distress, and are able to engage in relatively normal patterns of animal behaviour.